• Skip to primary navigation

 ➝ Can I prepare the chocolate sables in advance?
 You can keep the sable dough, as a roll wrapped in clingfilm and ready to be sliced, for up to 3 days in the fridge.

 Or, after you’ve cut the dough into slices and reshaped the chocolate sables with your hands, you can freeze the slices for up to a month.
 To freeze them, place the chocolate sables on a baking tray lined with baking parchment and place the tray in the freezer for 2 hours.
 When the chocolate sables are frozen solid you can place them in a plastic container (or a freezer bag to save space).
-Then keep in the freezer for up to a month.
-You can bake the chocolate sables straight out of the freezer, just add a couple more minutes of bake time.
+They will keep in the freezer for up to a month.
+You can bake the chocolate sables straight out of the freezer, just add a couple more minutes of baking time.

 chocolate sables in a pile